Blotch3D/Blotch3D/README.md

     provided WinForms Form object of the window (Microsoft Windows only).

-25. Build for other platforms (currently supports iOS, Android, MacOS, Linux, all Windows platforms, PS4, PSVita, Xbox One, and Switch).
+25. Build for many platforms (currently supports iOS, Android, MacOS, Linux, all Windows platforms, PS4, PSVita, Xbox One, and Switch).

 Blotch3D sits on top of MonoGame.
 MonoGame is a widely used 3D library